Jordilavila/Template_For_Telegram_Bots/README.md

 4. Create an enviroment file with `cp .env.example .env` and fill the token
 5. Run the bot with `python3 my_telegram_bot.py`

+## 🐋 How to use (with Docker)

+Follow the steps below to use the bot in Docker:

+1. Clone this repo or make a fork of it
+2. Create a new bot with the BotFather and get the token
+3. Create an enviroment file with `cp .env.example .env` and fill the token
+4. Fill the `docker-compose.yml` file with the token
+5. Run the bot with `docker-compose up -d`

 ### 📝 Environment variables

-The environment variables are stored in the `.env` file.
+The environment variables are stored in the `.env` file or in the `docker-compose.yml` file.
 The following variables are required:

 - TELEGRAM_BOT_TOKEN: The token